 Section 10 addresses reasonable assurance.
-There are four primary programs in effect which provide reasonable assurance that the TMDLs will be implemented.
-Section 10.1 discusses permit reissuance by WVDEP's Division of Water and Waste Management scheduled to being in July 2005 for non-mining facilities and in January 2006 for mining facilities.
+There are five primary programs in effect which provide reasonable assurance that the TMDLs will be implemented.
+Section 10.1 discusses permit reissuance by WVDEP's Division of Water and Waste Management scheduled to being in July 2006 for non-mining facilities and in January 2007 for mining facilities.
 Section 10.2 discusses the Watershed Management Framework Process.
-Section 10.3 discusses ongoing public sewer projects in Cabin Creek, Loop Creek, Fields Creek, and Lens Creek.
+Section 10.3 discusses ongoing public sewer projects.
 Section 10.4 discusses the duties of the Office of Abandoned Mine Lands and Reclamation while Section 10.5 discusses special reclamation projects.
 Adequate funding for reclaiming abandoned mine lands is an issue to be addressed.